 Also mentioned in the list of Shishak cities in the Kingdom of Judah, such as Givon and Ayalon.
 Many signs of destruction from these years were found in many cities in the country (including Lachish and Beit Tzur, which were part of the Kingdom of Judah, Beit Shean, and Megiddo, where a fragment of a stele with his name and title, and additional evidence of invasion) was discovered.
 Many archaeologists attribute the signs of destruction to this journey.

 The Bible briefly states that “In the fifth year of king Rehoboam, Shishak, the king of Egypt, attacked Jerusalem.”1 Kings 14:25

-Also, in this journey to the Kingdom of Judah (c.
+Also, on this journey to the Kingdom of Judah (c.
 925 BC), he took the treasures of the Temple and the King’s Palace.
-Although a different picture is obtained, according to which the main goals of the journey were not the Judea and Jerusalem Mountains (which is not mentioned at all in the inscription); but the Kingdom of Israel and the Negev Desert.
+Although a different picture is obtained, according which the main goals of the journey were not the Judea and Jerusalem Mountains (which are not mentioned at all in the inscription); but the Kingdom of Israel and the Negev Desert.
 Jerusalem area.
-Author of a book of kings on his part (at the earliest in the 7th century BCE), drew the knowledge of the journey to Jerusalem from a temple chronicle, which dealt with the history of the Temple or relied on oral tradition.
+Author of a book of kings on his part (at the earliest in the 7th century BCE), he drew the knowledge of the journey to Jerusalem from a temple chronicle, which dealt with the history of the Temple or relied on oral tradition.